 All fields on the Form 8233 need to be completed, with the exception of item 10 and items 13 - 18.
 Make sure the payee signs the form on the "SIGN HERE" signature line above section IV.

 If the Non-U.S. Citizen is not eligible for Tax Treaty Exemption, Federal Income Tax at the rate of 30% must be withheld from the 1099 payment.
-This must be done when the SRFC is processed by the department.
+This must be done when the Non-PO Invoice is processed by the department.
 If the Non-U.S. Citizen does not have a SSN or ITIN, the SSN field is completed using 111-11-1111.
-The 30% tax is a negative amount coded to Fund 06920, with no budget or object code.
-Your budget amount will be the full amount of the payment prior to taxes and the net of the two amounts is the Payee amount on page 1 and the Total on page 2.
+The 30% tax amount is supplied on the Withholding tax tab of the Non-PO Invoice and will be posted to General Ledger account 21500800.
+Your cost object amount will be the full amount of the payment prior to taxes (Screenshot #1) and the net of the two amounts is what the Vendor will receive (Screenshot #2).

-If your budget has funds available, the Department may elect to "gross-up" the SRFC payment to have the budget cover the tax amount.
+If your cost object has funds available, the Department may elect to "gross-up" the Non-PO Invoice payment to have the cost object cover the tax amount.
 This will permit the Non-U.S. Citizen to receive the full payment amount.
 To calculate this correctly, take the amount you want the payment to be and divide it by 70%.
 This will give you the amount of the payment with the 30% tax included.

 $1,000.00 ÷ 70% = $1,428.58